Our Role in Economic Development

 The Office of Public / Private Partnerships

 The Office of Public Private Partnerships supports, identifies, leverages, and develops university partnerships across the University’s system with external economic development institutions, private industry, and venture investors.
-The Office of Public and Private Partnerships enhances the University’s ability to engage in traditional economic development functions such as business recruitment, retention and expansion, as well as complementing the other economic development functions of promoting a robust economic environment (Center for Economic & Management Research), technology commercialization (Office of Technology Development) and business launch and innovation (I-CCEW).
+The Office of Public and Private Partnerships enhances the University’s ability to engage in traditional economic development functions such as business recruitment, retention and expansion, as well as complementing the other economic development functions of promoting a robust economic environment (Center for Economic & Management Research), technology commercialization (Office of Technology Commercialization) and business launch and innovation (I-CCEW).